Program(s): Summer College, Undergraduate Courses

-*Taught Online for Summer 2021* This course introduces and applies fundamental statistical concepts, principles, and procedures to the analysis of data in the social and behavioral sciences.
+*Taught Online* This course introduces and applies fundamental statistical concepts, principles, and procedures to the analysis of data in the social and behavioral sciences.
 Students will learn computation, interpretation, and application of commonly used descriptive and inferential statistical procedures as they relate to social and behavioral research.
 These include z-test, t-test, bivariate correlation and simple linear regression with an introduction to analysis of variance and multiple regression.
-The course emphasizes on understanding normal distributions, sampling distribution, hypothesis testing, and the relationship among the various techniques covered, and will integrate the use of SPSS as a software tool for these techniques.
-This course is equivalent to SOSC 20004/30004, CHDV 20101/3010, PSYCH 20100, SOSC 26009/36009, and other introductory level applied statistics courses.
-This course is NOT equivalent to STAT 22000.
+The course emphasizes on understanding normal distributions, sampling distribution, hypothesis testing, and the relationship among the various techniques covered, and will integrate the use of a statistical program as a software tool for these techniques.

 Current Grade / Education Level